 Downtown streets are in need of improvements to create a walkable, pedestrian-oriented environment.
 Without an established street scheme, Downtown's public realm feels disjointed.
 As Downtown should serve as Los Alamos's premier community destination, the implementation of a unified streetscape will unify the public realm, strengthen the identity of Downtown, and increase the supply of public space.
-A cohesive streetscaping design scheme that emulates the existing condition along the western portion of Central Avenue is therefore recommended to be implemented among all Downtown streets.
+A cohesive streetscaping design scheme that emulates the existing condition along the western portion of

+Central Avenue is therefore recommended to be implemented among all Downtown streets.
 This includes the widening of sidewalks where feasible, and continuing the established street furnishings schemes for benches, trash receptacles, lighting, and bike racks to help create a cohesive look throughout Downtown.
 Mimicking the style found in these areas along other streets will make the best use of past and future available funding.
 Examples of already existing streetscape / amenity design elements are illustrated in "Exhibit 52.
-Existing" Streetscape Design Elements along Central Avenue" on page 102.
+Existing Streetscape Design Elements Along Central Avenue" on page 96.
 Along with this scheme, a cohesive street tree and landscaping plant palette should be established that allows designers to choose from a curated list of plants that are drought-tolerant and appropriate for the specific climate of Los Alamos.
-Typical street sections that indicate how wider

-EXHIBIT 52.
-Existing Streetscape Design Elements along Central Avenue sidewalks, landscaping, and bicycle infrastructure could be incorporated are shown in "Exhibit 26."
+Typical street sections that indicate how wider sidewalks, landscaping, and bicycle infrastructure could be incorporated are shown in "Exhibit 26.
+Pedestrian Infrastructure Improvements Cross-Sections" on page 55.
+The County should include the funding of streetscape improvements that emulate the improved portions of Central Avenue in the Capital Improvements Program.